republicofdata-io/playbook/docs/home.md

 ---

 :::info Our Mission
-[RepublicOfData.io](https://www.republicofdata.io) is a consulting agency of **data product builders**, all united by a common goal: to support other organizations in realizing their **social mission**.
+[RepublicOfData.io](https://www.republicofdata.io) is a data product building agency.
+We support organizations in realizing their **social mission**.
 :::

 We believe that data is more than a commodity; it’s a transformative force capable of uplifting societies.
 The legacy approach of data handling is obsolete; we champion a new era where data products are crafted not merely for business efficiency but for societal enrichment.